Rudolph Valentino: The Sheik

-After quitting Metro, Valentino took up with Famous Players-Lasky, forerunner of the present-day Paramount Pictures, a studio known for films that were more commercially focused.
+After quitting Metro, Valentino took up with Famous Players–Lasky, forerunner of the present-day Paramount Pictures, a studio known for films that were more commercially focused.
 Mathis soon joined him, angering both Ivano and Rambova.

 Jesse L. Lasky intended to capitalize on the star power of Valentino, and cast him in a role that solidified his reputation as the "Latin lover".
 In The Sheik (1921), Valentino played the starring role of Sheik Ahmed Ben Hassan.
 The film was a major success and defined not only his career but his image and legacy.
 Valentino tried to distance the character from a stereotypical portrayal of an Arab man.
 Asked if Lady Diana (his love interest) would have fallen for a "savage" in real life, Valentino replied, "People are not savages because they have dark skins.
 The Arabian civilization is one of the oldest in the world ... the Arabs are dignified and keen-brained."

 Famous Players produced four more feature-length films over the next 15 months.
 His leading role in Moran of the Lady Letty was of a typical Douglas Fairbanks nature; however, to capitalize on Valentino's bankability, his character was given a Spanish name and ancestry.
 The film received mixed reviews, but was still a hit with audiences.

 In November 1921, Valentino starred alongside Gloria Swanson in Beyond the Rocks.
 The film contained lavish sets and extravagant costumes, though Photoplay magazine said the film was "a little unreal and hectic."
 Released in 1922, the film was a critical disappointment.
 Years after its release, Beyond the Rocks was thought to be lost, save for a one-minute portion.
 But in 2002, the film was discovered by the Netherlands Film Museum.
 The restored version was released on DVD in 2006.

+In February, 1922 Life magazine reported that, according to the Famous Players press office, Valentino would henceforth be known as "Rodolph" rather than "Rudolph."